mwouts/flocon/README.en.md

 ## Print the Snowflake

-We discovered 3D printing during the first containment ...
+We discovered 3D printing during the first lockdown ...
 It's very simple: the printer gradually builds the requested shape by melting a plastic wire.
 It's great ... but hey, it's a bit slow ... and not always easy to fix!

 In the case of Flocon 3D, the first problem we encountered was that our Flocon weighed 0 grams ... in other words, the printer did not print anything at all!